daniel-shin-simon-portet/game/README.md

   * _(eg. alien detection via player-built radar towers, defensive walls/weapons/vehicles)_

 ## Strong Focus on Performance
 * I will be honest with you here.
 I want this game to work smoothly on my 2015 laptop (Intel Core i7 and Nvidia GTX 970M).
 Many would consider my specs to be on the lower side, even "potato".
-But there you go, **_my PC is the guideline!_**
+But there you go, **_my PC is the point of reference!_**
 * Thus I have opted for **_low-poly graphics_** and **_simplified animations_** for example.
 And wherever I can cut back on unnecessary effects and fanciness, I do so.
 This game is not going to be an AAA game.
 But its **_ORIGINAL_** and **_UNIQUE_** concept will definitely be AAA.

 ## Motivation